Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 “Why?”
 Jeremy asked.

-He continued, “the one thing you do know is that that it will happen on your 27th birthday.
-But you won’t know what time or in what way.”
+He continued, “The one thing you do know is that that it will happen on your twenty-seventh birthday.
+You won’t know what time or in what way.”

 They both looked at the sky.